Focus Areas of Research

 - Investigation of biomarkers and surrogate end points in healthy volunteer studies to provide pivotal information on efficacy, dose-response and time-effects of drugs.

-The Pharmacology Research Unit is an academically based experienced unit providing expertise and capacity for running experimental pain pharmacological studies and offering in addition a range of trial-related services.
+The Pharmacology Research Unit is an academically based experienced unit providing expertise and capacity for running experimental pain and pharmacological studies while offering a range of trial-related services.
 The Pharmacology Research Unit is a combination of a Clinical Research Organization and a Clinical Trial Unit and professionally offers all tasks related to drug trials.
-Mission The mission of the Pharmacology team is to evaluate and reveal pharmacological mechanisms and effects in models of experimental pain.
-This is based on qualified selection of reproducible and validated model, assessment and evaluation methods, resulting in high quality drug trials.
-The first sponsor initiated study was performed 15 years ago and therefore the team has great experience in performing such studies.
+The mission of the Pharmacology team is to evaluate and reveal pharmacological mechanisms and effects in models of experimental pain.
+This is based on qualified selection of reproducible and validated models, assessment and evaluation methods, resulting in high quality drug trials.
+The first sponsor initiated study was performed in 2003 and therefore the team has great experience in performing such studies.
 With fully equipped laboratories, the unit can provide safe research with access to healthy volunteers and a variety of patient groups.

 - Olesen AE, Olofsen E, Andresen T, Graversen C, Drewes AM, Dahan A. Stochastic Pharmacokinetic-Pharmacodynamic Analysis of the Effect of Transdermal Buprenorphine on Electroencephalogram and Analgesia.
 Anesth Analg.
 2015 Nov;121(5):1165-75.